softprops/serverless-oncall/README.md

 Serverless services facilitate fast develop and deploy cycles.
 Once in production, these applcations should also have an answer for: "Okay, so how is this application supported when customers start using it"?
 The answer should not be to wait until customers tell you your service is down.

-Serverless framework leverages providers that manage many operational aspects of the _runtimes_ your application runs on but they do not manage the operational aspects of _your application_ itself.
+The Serverless framework leverages multiple providers that manage many operational aspects of the _runtimes_ your application runs on but they do not manage the operational aspects of _your application_ itself.
 That's up to you.

 A number of great monitoring solutions exist and there are event [serverless plugins](https://github.com/ACloudGuru/serverless-plugin-aws-alerts) to leverage them.
-Serverless oncall fills the gap of how you then act on these monitoring systems.
+Serverless oncall fills the gap of how you then **act** on these monitoring systems.

 Serverless oncall leverages [pagerduty](https://www.pagerduty.com/)*, a managed oncall scheduling, dispatch and notification hub, to map your application service to an oncall rotation that intended to support its operations.
 The intended target for this support ideally is the developers that own the service.